Tensor Train for Global Optimization Problems in Robotics: Introduction

 Our method does not rely on an external database of good solutions, nor does it require a separate regression model to predict approximate solutions from a database.
 Instead, we construct our database in an unsupervised manner during the offline phase, using only the definition of the cost function.
 This database is compactly represented in TT format which allows for the efficient retrieval of approximate solutions during the online phase, in order of milliseconds.
 In the case of a multimodal problem, the retrieved solutions will come from multiple modes.

-In summary, our contributions are as follows: \begin{itemize} \item We propose a principled approach called TTGO (Tensor Train for Global Optimization) to obtain approximate solutions to a given optimization problem.
-The approximate solutions are close to the global optima and can then be used to initialize local optimization methods, such as gradient-based solvers, for further refinement. \item Our approach builds an implicit database in Tensor Train (TT) format for diverse tasks by only using the definition of the cost function in an unsupervised manner, i.e., without requiring any gradient information or another solver. \item In the online phase, our approach can produce approximate solutions very quickly for a given task (i.e., in the order of milliseconds and linearly scaling with the dimensionality of the problem) by using samples from a conditioned TT model. \item We propose a prioritized sampling technique where we can adjust between sampling from only the high-density region (to obtain only the best solution) or from the whole distribution (to obtain a greater variety of solutions) via a continuous parameter. \item When the underlying optimization problem is multimodal, our approach can find multiple solutions that correspond to a given task. \item The approach is first demonstrated on some benchmark optimization functions to show that it can find global optima and multiple solutions robustly.
+In summary, our contributions are as follows: \begin{itemize} \item We propose a principled approach called TTGO (Tensor Train for Global Optimization) to obtain approximate solutions to a given optimization problem with boundary constraints on decision variables.
+The approximate solutions are close to the global optima and can then be used to initialize local optimization methods, such as gradient-based solvers, for further refinement. \item Our approach builds an implicit database in Tensor Train (TT) format for diverse tasks by only using the definition of the cost function in an unsupervised manner, i.e., without requiring any gradient information or another solver.
+When the underlying optimization problem is multimodal, our approach can find multiple solutions that correspond to a given task. \item The approach is first demonstrated on some benchmark optimization functions to show that it can find global optima and multiple solutions robustly.
 We show the relevance of the approach to robotics problems by applying it to inverse kinematics with obstacles and motion planning problems with a 7-DoF manipulator where the solution was obtained in a few milliseconds. \end{itemize}

 In this article, we introduce the generic version of TTGO, which includes a TT model for diverse task parameters.
 However, TTGO can also be used to solve a single task, where the TT model represents the probability distribution of only the optimization variables, and the offline training time is significantly reduced compared to the generic version.
 In these cases, TTGO's computational time and solution quality are comparable to evolutionary techniques like CMA-ES or GA.
 However, TTGO has the added advantage of generating multiple solutions even for a single task.